Sonosus/module-docs/docs/spreader.md

 This is a CV-controlled 'spread' module for providing evenly offset control voltages, perfect for detuning oscillators or equally varying filter cutoffs.

-It takes a CV input.
+The module takes a CV input.
 A 'spread' value is then:

-* added to the CV input and sent to the + output
+* added to the CV input and sent to the \+ output
-* subtracted from the CV input and sent to the - output
+* subtracted from the CV input and sent to the \- output

 The CV input is also buffered and sent to the Buffer output.